railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

 -----------------------

 .. todo: add info

 .. index:: Contact

 Contacts / Addresses
 --------------------

 You can have several contacts for one partner.
-Contacts represent company employees that you're in contact with, along with their address details.
+Contacts represent company employees that you are in contact with, along with their address details.
 For each address you can indicate their type (\
 ``Default``\  , \ ``Invoice``\  , \ ``Delivery``\  , \ ``Contact``\   or \ ``Other``\  ).
 Based on
 this, Open ERP can supply an address that matches the contact's function when generating documents at various stages through an Order process.

-Contacts can be entered into the first (:guilabel:`General`) tab of the :guilabel:`Partners` form, or you can get direct access to the list of addresses through the :menuselection:`Partners --> Partner Contacts` menu.
+Contacts can be entered into the first (:guilabel:`General`) tab of the :guilabel:`Customer` form, or you can get direct access to the list of addresses through the :menuselection:`Sales --> Address Book --> Addresses` menu.

-You can search for a subset of Partners and Contacts using their company :guilabel:`Name` or :guilabel:`Contact name` or part of the address, or any of the other search fields in either the :guilabel:`Basic Search` or the :guilabel:`Advanced Search` tab.
+You can search for a subset of Partners and Contacts using the search view.

 .. note:: Independent partners or physical people

 	If you want to represent a physical person rather than a company, in Open ERP, that person's name can be typed directly into the :guilabel:`Name` field on the Partner form.
-In this case don't put in any Contact Name.
+In this case do not put in any Contact Name.

 .. index::